 - A slalom gate consists of two poles (art.
-680) or where there is no outside pole the gate will consist of a turning pole. - 801.2.2 Consecutive gates must alternate in blue and red. - A gate must have a minimum width of 4 m and a maximum of 6 m.
+680) or where there is no outside pole the gate will consist of a turning pole. - 801.2.2 Consecutive gates must alternate in blue and red. - 801.2.3 A gate must have a minimum width of 4 m and a maximum of 6 m.
 The distance from turning pole to turning pole of successive gates must not be less than 6 m and not more than 13 m (valid for all categories).
-Exception U16 - U14 competitions:

-between 7 m and 11 m
+Exception U16 - U14 competitions: - between 7 m and 11 m

 The distance between gates within combinations (hairpin or vertical) must be not less than 0.75 m and not more than 1 m.
 The gates in hairpin or vertical combinations must be set in a straight line.
-Delayed gates must have a minimum distance of 12 m and a maximum distance of 18 m (U16 - U14 Competition 15 m) from turning pole to turning pole.
+Delayed gates must have a minimum distance of 12 m and a maximum distance of 18 m (U16 -U14 Competition 15 m) from turning pole to turning pole.
+The distance between the gates within a delayed combination must be not less than 0.75 m from either turning pole.

-801.2.4 Number of Direction Changes: (number of direction changes by rounding up or down of the decimals) for all FIS events: 30% to 35% of the vertical drop, +/- 3 direction changes Exception for U16 - U14 competitions: 32% to 38% +/- 3 direction changes

-801.2.4.1 Exception for cases where the number of direction changes cannot be fulfilled due to unusual terrain, the Homologation certificate will show that an exemption has been granted.
+- 801.2.4 Number of Direction Changes: (number of direction changes by rounding up or down of the decimals) for all FIS events: 30% to 35% of the vertical drop, +/- 3 direction changes Exception for U16 U14 competitions: 32% to 38% +/- 3 direction changes - 801.2.4.1 Exception for cases where the number of direction changes cannot be fulfilled due to unusual terrain, the Homologation certificate will show that an exemption has been granted.